JorgeAgue/Day-Rater-Mobile/README.md

 Deletion: Allows the user to delete all the entries they have made to their journal.

+Dark mode: Allows the user to change the interface between light and dark modes.

 # To-do
 ✅ Basic functionality

-✅Dark mode
+✅ Dark mode

-☐ Have dark mode setting persist between sessions
+✅ Have dark mode setting persist between sessions

 ☐ Add an icon

-☐ Add settings screen
+✅ Add settings screen

 ☐ Add startup screen